kpb/tekton-dev-box/adr/002-provision-using-shell.md

 ## Decision

-Many of the provisioners are very powerful, and I/Kenneth gravitate towards Ansible, the project is straight forward enough to use the Shell.
+The provisioners Vagrant supports are very powerful, and I/Kenneth gravitate towards Ansible.
+Currently, the project is straight forward enough to use the Shell.
 Keep it simple.

 ## Consequences